BotzAku-Team/.github/profile/README.md

-# BotzAku-Tim
+# BotzAku-Team

-Welcome to the **BotzAku-Tim** organization on GitHub!
+Welcome to the **BotzAku-Team** organization on GitHub!

 ## About Us

-BotzAku-Tim is a team of dedicated developers passionate about creating innovative solutions and advancing technology.
+BotzAku-Team is a team of dedicated developers passionate about creating innovative solutions and advancing technology.
 Our projects span various domains, including web development, mobile applications, artificial intelligence, and more.

 ## Our Projects

 Here are some of our key projects:
-- **[Botz-WhatsApp](https://github.com/BotzAku-Tim/Botz-WhatsApp):** WhatsApp Artificial Intelligence chat bot
+- Empty yet

 ## Join Us